Tasmania has three species of land snake:

-Fact and not fiction:
+Fact, not fiction:

-- The forked tongue is not poisonous but is actually a chemical brush used to transfer molecules to the Jacobson's organ in the roof of the mouth, where the snakes sense of taste and smell is located.
+- The forked tongue is not venomous but is actually a chemical brush used to transfer molecules to the Jacobson's organ in the roof of the mouth, where the snakes sense of taste and smell is located.
 A widely forked tongue increases the ability of a snake to track its prey.

 - Snakes do not have ears and cannot hear sound.
 Instead they detect sound by sensing vibrations passing through the ground.

 - Snakes' skin is not slimy and normally it is dry.

 - Snakes are not attracted to milk beyond the fact that it is wet and easy to find by smell.

 - The venom toxicity of a juvenile snake is the same as that of an adult although they usually produce less venom.

 - Less than 10% of newborn snakes survive to adulthood.
 Most are eaten by predators, such as birds or feral cats, or are killed by humans.

 - In reality the danger presented by snakes is not nearly as great as perceived.
 Sporting accidents, dog attacks, lightning strikes and even peanuts cause more human deaths in Australia than snakebite.

 - In Tasmania the presence of the Blue-tongued skink (lizard) is no indication that snakes are absent.